-Join Chris Orwig for an in-depth discussion in this video Using People view to add Face tags, part of Lightroom: 2015 Creative Cloud Updates.
+Join Chris Orwig for an in-depth discussion in this video Using People view to add Face tags, part of Lightroom CC 2015 New Features.

 - Let's take an introductory look at Lightroom's new face detection and recognition feature.
 This feature helps us to find and tag people in our photographs.
 This feature is a time saver and it's a lot of fun.
 To work with this feature, we need to begin in the Library module, and here in the Library module, you can see I've selected a folder of images.
 Inside of this folder, I have some photographs that I captured of some family/friends down at a local beach.
 Now, what I wanna do with these images is I wanna add some face tags to these photographs.